jonesna213/IndividualProject/DesignDocuments/ProjectPlan.md

 ### Week 11-14
 - [ ] Finish up project
+- [ ] Try to automate the JSoup process for easy updating
 - [ ] If time add in non MVP stuff

 ### Week 15